AghastyGD/alerta-edm/README.md

     ```bash
     cp .env.sample .env
     ```
-    and then fill theses variables with your values:
+    and then fill these variables with your values:
     ```bash
    # .env
     DJANGO_ENVIRONMENT= # choose between 'dev' or 'prod'